More Homes

 • Implemented a competitive selection process for interested developers.

-6. Implement new and/or enhanced application processes and systems
+6. Implementing new and/or enhanced application processes and systems

 • Developing an enhanced online application and inspection portal for residential properties